Entro01/ImageSearch/README.md

   - `small_image`: URL to the image.
   - `phash`: Perceptual hash value of the image stored as a hexadecimal string.

 The table structure will depend on your dataset, this structure is for the dataset provided in this repository.
-Keep in mind the **Table Name**, and replace the table name in the repository scripts with the your table name in the next steps.
+Replace the table name in the repository scripts with the your table name in the next steps.

 Once the table is created, you can use the SageMaker notebook environment to run `processing_template_phash.ipynb`.
 This script processes images in batches and populates the DynamoDB table by generating a pHash for each image.

 After processing all batches, a single item in the table would resemble this:

-![DynamoDB Single Item Example](.images/dynamo_db_item.jpg) (Screenshot of a single item)
+![DynamoDB Single Item Example](.images/dynamo_db_item.jpg)

 ## Optimizing Search with OpenSearch